Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 Sequential user modeling can be framed as a next-item-prediction problem: <span style="background-color: #abe0bb">given a user's action sequence $S = \\{i_1, \ldots, i_L\\}$ and a target item $i_t$, output a utility score for the item $p(i_t|i_{i:L})$</span>.
 Each interaction $i_j$ consists of a $\langle \mathrm{user}, \mathrm{action}, \mathrm{item} \rangle$ triple, where the action could be a click, an add-to-cart, a conversion, or other meaningful engagements with recommended or sponsored content.

-Any methods suitable for modeling sequences (e.g., tokens in language, pixels in images, genes in DNAs) can be applied to this problem, from Markov chains, RNNs, CNNs, and GNNs that pre-date Transformers, to the Transformer architecture (whether using only the attention mechanism or the full encoder) adapted to recommender systems (see [Wang et al. 2019](https://arxiv.org/abs/2001.04830) for a comprehensive review).
+Any methods for modeling sequences (e.g., tokens in language, pixels in images, genes in DNAs) can be applied to this problem, from Markov chains, RNNs, CNNs, and GNNs that pre-date Transformers, to the Transformer architecture (using target attention or the full encoder; see {{< backlink "attention_as_dict" "my post">}} for a refresher) adapted to recommender systems (see [Wang et al. 2019](https://arxiv.org/abs/2001.04830) for a comprehensive review).

 {{< figure src="https://www.dropbox.com/scl/fi/bo2lmx0zswr9ntdlofs0c/Screenshot-2024-11-12-at-12.10.38-AM.png?rlkey=d3cmaxh5i1dckdnonvczfwm7i&st=vmlrlwvc&raw=1" caption="An overview of classic sequential user modeling methods ([Wang et al., 2019](https://arxiv.org/abs/2001.04830))." width="600">}}